gbif/regionalnodes/sessions/thursday-marine-data-mobilization-session.md

 **Goal** To update the community on the collaboration between GBIF and OBIS and discuss how we can work together on marine data mobilization

+{: .notification .is-info}
+Please view the presentations ahead of the live panel discussion and use the [GBIF community forum](https://discourse.gbif.org/t/gnm-2021-global-nodes-meeting-2021/2879) to ask questions.

 ### OBIS-GBIF introduction
 *Presentation by Ward Appeltans, Project Manager at OBIS*